-Every successful person in life, no matter what they do, have one quality in common…they’re passionate about they believe in & how they go about it.
+Every successful person in life, no matter what they do, have one quality in common…they’re passionate about what they believe in & how they go about their life.

 Passion drives you to levels you’ve always wanted to achieve, but, perhaps, didn’t believe you could.

 Passion pushes you to do things…even when no one is looking.